Incubaid/herolib/aiprompts/docusaurus/docusaurus_ebook_manual.md

 * **HeroScript**: A concise scripting language used to define the structure, configuration, and content flow of your Docusaurus site.
 It acts as the declarative interface for the entire process.
 Files use `.hero` extension for configuration and `.heroscript` for page definitions.
 * **Docusaurus**: A popular open-source static site generator.
 HeroLib uses Docusaurus as the underlying framework to render your ebook content into a navigable website.
-* **Atlas**: HeroLib's document collection layer.
-Atlas scans and exports markdown "collections" and "pages" that Docusaurus consumes.
+* **DocTree**: HeroLib's document collection layer.
+DocTree scans and exports markdown "collections" and "pages" that Docusaurus consumes.

 ## 2. Setting Up a Docusaurus Project with HeroLib